ziyoung/better-wilcom-docs/wilcom-docs/Quality/quality/Reinforce_outlines.md

 ## To reinforce outlines...

-1Select the outline (or outlines) to reinforce.
+1. Select the outline (or outlines) to reinforce.

-2Click the Backtrack or Repeat icon as required:
+2. Click the Backtrack or Repeat icon as required:

 - Backtrack for open shapes
 - Repeat for closed shapes.